LTCFEDS.gov Privacy Notice

 - giving your applicable information to someone who has a legal interest in your insurance, such as an individual or entity to whom you have assigned benefits

-- other insurers
+- insurers

 - law enforcement or regulatory agencies